chuckersjp/coreos-iso-maker/README.md

 `iso_name`	- Name of the ISO to download.
 Makes certain assumptions that should be verified

+`rhcos_bios`	- Name of the BIOS image to boot from.
+Make certain assumptions that should be verified

 In `inventory.yml` you will need to define your hosts: